syncfusion-content/maui-docs/MAUI/Chat/messages.md

 The `SfChat` allows to hide the message input view (editor) by setting `false` to `SfChat.ShowMessageInputView` property.

-To hide `ShowMessageInputView` in the SfChat, refer the below code example:

 {% tabs %}
 {% highlight xaml hl_lines="16" %}